emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

   - the **physics laws** that describes the material behaviour
   - the **physical models** that approximate the physics laws
-  - the **solver** including the numerical discretisation method that leads to a solvable mathimatical representation under certain simplifying assumptions
+  - the **solver** including the numerical discretisation method that leads to a solvable mathematical representation under certain simplifying assumptions
   - the **numerical solver** that performs the calculations
   - the **post processing** of experimental or simulated data